SD-13/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 - Allocate around 75% of the CPUs and swap memory available on your system specifications from the same settings panel.

+### Build Oppia for the First Time
+1. **Launch the Docker Desktop app from your Applications menu**: This will start the Docker Engine, which is required to run any dockerized application or the Docker commands.

-2. **Build Oppia for the First Time**: Run the following command to build Oppia for the first time.
+2. Run the following command to build Oppia for the first time.
 This step downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server, which may take approximately 15-20 minutes (varies according to the network connection speed).

    ```
    make build